 The book The Eventual Millionaire recently released a study of millionaires and the common qualities they hold: They’ve all started their own business.
 Your 40s are the perfect time to strike out on your own: You’ve mastered your industry, you have contacts, you’ve still got the passion.
 And there’s the practical aspect: At 40, you’re likely to have at least 40 more years of life (and expenses) to look forward to.
 Could you handle disruption in your industry?
 Do you want to be the guy who’s always worried about losing his livelihood?

 Start one now, if you haven’t already.
 But remember that retirement savings come first.

 Preserve and increase your muscle mass

-Prepare to be that 81-year-old guy who runs marathons.
+Prepare to be that 81-year-old who runs marathons.
 Your 40s are the time to start.
-After the age of 40, inactive people lose 3 to 5% of their muscle mass every decade.
+After the age of 40, inactive people lose 3 to 5 percent of their muscle mass every decade.
 The good news: You can prevent that by strength training.
-Research shows that using weights, resistance bands or kettlebells two to three times a week can substantially improve your muscle mass in three to six months.
+Research shows that using weights, resistance bands, or kettlebells two to three times a week can substantially improve your muscle mass in three to six months.

 Drink great whiskey

 How many features have you seen on the news about octogenarians, or people who’ve crossed the century mark, who attribute their long life to good whiskey?
 It’s no coincidence: Studies show that people who drink moderately live longer than those who don’t, and have lower rates of heart disease, diabetes and stroke than teetotalers.
 And it’s better to develop a taste for whiskey than wine: The amber spirit contains no added sugar.